Scaling laws in the stellar mass distribution and the transition to homogeneity: Scaling, fractality and homogeneity in galaxy surveys

+Regardless of any scaling property, $\d M_R/M_R$ must decrease with $R$ and the scale \Red{of homogeneity} can be defined just by the condition $\d M_R/M_R=1$.
+However, this is too stringent a criterion for homogeneity.
+Indeed, let us notice that a positive random variable with a rms dispersion equal to its mean value cannot be approximately Gaussian; for example, let us consider the lognormal distribution \citep[see][p.\ 5]{lognormal}.
+A suitable criterion for homogeneity is the mass variance $(\d M_R/M_R)^2=0.1$, as assumed by \citet{I-SDSS}; indeed, a lognormal distribution function with this variance is hardly skewed \citep[p.\ 5]{lognormal}.
+Whether or not the scale defined by $(\d M_R/M_R)^2=0.1$ is close to the one defined by $\d M_R/M_R=1$ depends on how sharp the transition to homogeneity is.
+To analyze this question, we naturally choose the power law form in Eq.~(\ref{dMR}).

-where the form of the function $C(\g)$ depends on the shape of the cell.
-For a sphere of radius $R$, it is given by \citet{Peebles} and fulfills $C(\g)^{1/2} \in (1.1,1.5)$ for $\g \in (1,2)$ (the \Red{normal} range).
-Therefore, the scale such that $\d M/M$ equals a given number is a definite function of $\g$.
-For $\d M/M=1$, $R$ is only a little larger than $r_0$, whereas, for $\d M/M=0.1^{1/2}=0.32$, it is between $4.7r_0$ and $12r_0$ (the larger, the smaller is $\g$).
-In conclusion, $r_0$ and the scale such that $\d M/M=1$ are roughly equivalent scales but the scale where one can observe homogeneity is several times larger, especially, for low values of $\g$.
-The standard values $r_0=5.4\,h^{-1}$Mpc and $\g=1.8$ are thus compatible with the presence of relatively large structures; for example, cosmic voids of size $\simeq 30\,h^{-1}$Mpc \citep{Peebles}.
+For a spherical cell of radius $R$, $C(\g)$ in Eq.~(\ref{dMR}) is given by \citet{Peebles}.
+The scale $R$ such that $\d M_R/M_R$ equals a given number is a definite function of $\g$.
+For $\d M_R/M_R=1$, $R$ is only a little larger than $r_0$, whereas, for $(\d M_R/M_R)^2=0.1$, it is between $4.7r_0$ and $12r_0$ (the larger, the smaller $\g$ is).
+In conclusion, the scale such that $\d M_R/M_R=1$ is roughly equivalent to $r_0$ but the scale where the probability distribution is approximately Gaussian can be several times larger.
+This observation reveals that the values $r_0=5.4\,h^{-1}$Mpc and $\g=1.8$ are compatible with the presence of relatively large structures, for example, cosmic voids of size $\simeq 30\,h^{-1}$Mpc \citep{Peebles}.
 Actually, even larger structures can be observed, provided that $\xi(r)$ does not fall too rapidly for $r \gg r_0$ \citep{I0}.

-At any rate, the values of $r_0$ and $\g$ obtained from redshift surveys may not be precise, because the scaling range in which Eq.~(\ref{xi}) is measured is necessarily small.
-Notice, for example, the broad range of values of the correlation dimension, $D_2=3-\g$, \Red{namely, $D_2 \in (1.15,2.2)$, when taken from various sources} \citep[table I]{Jones-RMP}.
-Since Eq.~(\ref{xi}) is obtained from a linear fit of a log-log graph that yields both $\g$ and $r_0$, the range of values of $r_0$ has a similar breadth.
-In fact, one sees in the literature values of the scale of homogeneity that go from $5\,h^{-1}$Mpc to $30\,h^{-1}$Mpc or more \citep{SyL-Bar,Sar-Yad,Verev,CSF}.
-Of course, some of these references are not calculating $r_0$ but some related homogeneity scale that is necessarily larger.
-Chiefly, there are two common ways of defining a homogeneity scale in terms of the two-point correlation function, which can give quite different results.
-One can employ a power-law fit of the reduced \Red{two-point} correlation function

-as in Eq.~(\ref{xi}), or a power-law fit of just the \Red{plain two-point} correlation function $\xi(r)+1$. \Red{Here, $\rr$ can be either the number density of points (galaxies) or the (stellar) mass density.} If $\xi \gg 1$, then \Red{$\xi$ and $\xi + 1$} are equivalent, but this condition is not fulfilled in the full range to fit.
-Let us illustrate this point with an argument and an example.